gdalle/DifferentiationInterface.jl/docs/src/tutorial.md

 ## Testing and benchmarking

 DifferentiationInterface.jl also provides some utilities for more involved comparison between backends.
-They are gathered in a submodule.
+They are gathered in a submodule called [`DifferentiationInterfaceTest`](https://github.com/gdalle/DifferentiationInterface.jl/tree/main/lib/DifferentiationInterfaceTest).

 ```@repl tuto
-using DifferentiationInterface.DifferentiationTest
+using DifferentiationInterfaceTest
 ```

 The main entry point is [`test_differentiation`](@ref), which is used as follows: